mynameajeff/cmacro-better/README.md

 ## DEFINE_BETTER_STRUCT(value, name);

- - value is the type, for example: and integer array would have this value as `int`, and a float array as `float`.
+ - value is the type, for example: an integer array would have this value as `int`, and a float array as `float`.
  - name is the name of the internal structure used in the lib, say `better_int`. it influences the names of the functions(as I have shown before), and repeating this wouldn't end well at compile time.